rcomno/Milestone-Project-1/Journal.md

 .play agian Y/N?-take winnings or continue playing? vaguliy headed in that direction pass rig funcs as var?
-Ive relized a system that Im incapable of coding that being a tracking across reloads of playr money
+Ive relized a system that Im incapable of coding that being a tracking across reloads of playr money WARNING VARABILES IN MOST FUNCTIONS MAY NEED TO BE CHANGED IN ORDER TO MOVE TOWARDS WORKING PROTOTYPE

 -css(won't get to styling no time)